yolanmees/Spikster/README.md

 ## Contributing
-Thank you for considering contributing to the Spikster Project
+Thank you for considering contributing to the Spikster project

 #### ...anyway star this project on Github, Thank you ;)